Essays

 Does screen refresh really matter on smartphones?

 One of the unwritten rules of tech is the idea that more is better, the purpose of which is to have us continually buy the latest generation of a product.
 The rule began with the model year releases of automobiles and became adopted by the tech industry.
 Unfortunately, we consumers don’t often enough question whether the latest features really do matter.
 We aren’t helped by tech reviewers who often seem to advocate more for the tech industry than consumers.
+An example that I am thinking about is the push for faster refresh rates on smartphones.

 Google's Tech Ecosystem Failure